-The SSPGS is essential for attracting and recruiting high-quality supporting services personnel.
+The Supporting Services Professional Growth System (SSPGS) is essential for attracting and recruiting highquality supporting services personnel.
 This comprehensive professional growth system is based on core competencies and performance criteria that reflect the high level of skills and commitment to excellence that is expected of all supporting services personnel.
 Providing professional development opportunities, such as mentoring and performance recognition, creates a positive climate that motivates individuals to apply for support positions.
-One of the goals of the SSPGS is to attract a diverse group of individuals.
+One of the goals of SSPGS is to attract a diverse group of individuals.
 The SSPGS processes are equitable and clearly described so that candidates know what to expect and have confidence in the integrity of the system.